rust-lang/rust/text/0000-integer-overflow.md

    however, this will most likely be the same as the wraparound result.
    Implementations should avoid needlessly exacerbating program errors with additional unpredictability or surprising behavior.

- * "Terminating execution in some fashion" will most likely mean failing the task, but the defined semantics of the types do not foreclose on other possibilities.

  * Most importantly: this is **not** undefined behavior in the C sense.
 Only the result of the operation is left unspecified, as opposed to the entire